BBC controversies: 2021: Coverage of antisemitic incident in Oxford Street

-BBC online coverage of an incident in Oxford Street, in which a group of men were filmed spitting, shouting verbal abuse and in one case making a Nazi salute at a privately hired bus carrying Jewish youths celebrating Hanukkah, claimed that racial slurs about Muslims could be heard inside the bus.
+BBC online coverage of an incident in Oxford Street, in which a group of men were filmed spitting, shouting verbal abuse, and in one case making a Nazi salute at a privately hired bus carrying Jewish youths celebrating Hanukkah, claimed that racial slurs about Muslims could be heard inside the bus.
 This was later amended to state that a single "slur about Muslims" could be heard on the video.
 The revised claim of even a single slur was dismissed by the Metropolitan Police and vehemently rejected by the party on the bus, who stated that the alleged slur in English was in fact a call for help in Hebrew (תקרא למישהו, זה דחוף! – ISO! – "Call someone, it's urgent!").
 Parents of the victims in the bus accused the BBC of "demonis(ing) our children".
 The Board of Deputies of British Jews called on the BBC to apologise for the offending content.
-A protest outside Broadcasting House about the BBC coverage was subsequently organised by the Campaign Against Antisemitism on 13 December 2021.
+The Campaign Against Antisemitism subsequently organised a protest outside Broadcasting House on 13 December 2021.

 On 26 January 2022, the Executive Complaints Unit issued a ruling that determining that "The online article as it stands must now be regarded as no longer meeting the BBC's standards of due accuracy and, to the extent that the anti-Muslim slur claim has become controversial, it also lacks due impartiality in failing to reflect alternative views."
-The report also asserted that while the reference to the slur was included "in good faith" after an "unusually high level of consultation among colleagues", the BBC had failed to acknowledge the disputed nature of the phrase in question and had stonewalled the Jewish community's inquiries into the matter.
+The report also asserted that, while the reference to the slur was included "in good faith" after an "unusually high level of consultation among colleagues", the BBC had failed to acknowledge the disputed nature of the phrase in question and had stonewalled the Jewish community's inquiries into the matter.
 On 3 February 2022, the BBC issued a further apology and acknowledged factually incorrect elements of its ECU report, which had incorrectly asserted that a member of the Community Security Trust had "verified" the BBC's interpretation of the phrase in question.

-On 26 January 2022, after the ECU announced its report, Ofcom announced that it would conduct its own further investigation of the BBC over its handling of the incident and its aftermath.
+On 26 January 2022, after the ECU announced its report, Ofcom announced conducting its own further investigation into handling of the incident and its aftermath.
 In November 2022, Ofcom stated in its report on the matter: "The BBC made a serious editorial misjudgment by not reporting on air, at any point, that the claim it had made about anti-Muslim slurs was disputed, once new evidence emerged.
 This failure to respond promptly and transparently created an impression of defensiveness by the BBC among the Jewish community."

 2022: "Throwing a Paddy"

 In October 2022, in an online review of a match between Manchester United and Tottenham, Cristiano Ronaldo was accused of "throwing a Paddy" in a BBC sports blog by Phil McNulty, when Ronaldo refused to come off the bench.
-The outdated phrase means an over the top reaction.
-The BBC declined to apologise but removed the phrase "throwing a Paddy" from its match review.
+The outdated phrase means an over-the-top reaction.
+The BBC declined to apologise, but removed the phrase "throwing a Paddy" from its match review.